Business Development

 For Innovative Gourmet, Susi built a campaign around two images placed side by side: a bride and groom scuba diving underwater, and a traditional couple in a banquet hall.
 The header read: “It is not enough to be Classic, be Innovative.”
 The target was unmistakable.
 The campaign won local awards.

-The Sheldon and Sons rebrand is the project Susi returns to most readily when she talks about creative instinct and the early years.
-Scott Sheldon came to the agency through networking.
-His goal was to reposition Sheldon and Sons as a more luxury-focused printing company, signaling a different level of craft to a different tier of client.
+The Sheldon and Sons rebrand is the project Susi returns to most readily when discussing creative instinct and the agency’s foundational years.
+At the time, Scott Sheldon’s goal was clear: he needed to reposition his father’s company as a luxury-focused brand, signaling a higher tier of craft and service to a more discerning client base.

 What the Growth Years Actually Built